 - There is a knowing look of solidarity between you and other Boy Moms. #wegetit

 Truly, the only thing cooler than being a Boy Mom is getting to know other ones.
-It’s like a secret club with the password: HELP – SEND ESTROGEN.
+It’s like a secret club with the password: SEND ESTROGEN.

 We are all writers with hearts that beat for Moms in general, and specifically Boy Moms today.
-We are waving from the next lane, as we navigate our bumps and turns together and soak up sun-drenched skies during the easy stretches.
+We are waving from the next lane, as we navigate our bumps and turns together and enjoy sun-drenched skies during the easy stretches.